 - Companies are interested in knowing their ROI on redesigned space beyond showcasing the newest colors and furniture designs in the built environment.
 In 2018, they’re seeking better ways to understand how teams are collaborating (or not), who is a high performer (or not) and how that information yields more informed decision making.
 In 2018, people analytics will continue to provide leadership teams with more precise correlation data to identify significant positive relationships based on patterns of behavior.
 Tech firms like Humanyze are using sentiment analysis to help organizations and leaders in the next wave of understanding of teamwork, collaboration and talent.

 - The notion that a remote worker is someone in another location will remain the same, but the idea that a remote worker is someone who never comes into the office will change.
-Companies attracting top talent in 2018 will need to continuously understand the nature of mobile workstyles and embed it into their cultures.
+Companies attracting top talent will need to continuously understand the nature of mobile workstyles and embed it into their cultures.
 Preferred mobile workstyles are ones that accommodate weekly team rhythms, project and product workflows.
 Companies will bring remote workers together in shared workspaces for occasional face to face interaction; they will also continue to invest in tools that strengthen relationship building in a virtual world with technologies like Microsoft Surface Hub, Fuze, Cisco Spark, and Owl Labs.

 - Companies are increasingly making big investments in AI in ways that strengthen operations and optimize productivity.
 Automation will continue to make recruiting functions easier, yet online applicant tracking systems retain their reputation as notorious black holes and resumes are becoming more obsolete.
 This will not abate in 2018, as prospective employees still source jobs through friends and former colleagues, augmenting talent pipelines for companies.
 The growth and use of assessment tools like the Predictive Index to screen for candidates, however, will remain an effective strategy in 2018, matching prospective candidate skills and abilities with talent companies need most.